New Patients

 What is temporary registration?

-If you are ill while away from home or if you are not registered with a doctor but need to see one, you can receive emergency treatment from the local GP practice for 14 days.
-After 14 days you will need to register as a temporary or permanent patient.
+If you become ill while away from home, or are not registered with a GP, you can receive emergency treatment from a local GP practice for up to 14 days.

 What if I live outside the practice area?